-Both of my parents passed away by the time I was in my mid-forties.
+OUR HISTORY DRIVES OUR FUTURE!
+Both of Katherine's parents passed away by the time she was in her mid-forties.
 Each had several chronic illnesses, brought on by the standard of living of their day and age.
-In the final months of my father’s life, I witnessed firsthand what living with a debilitating, chronic wound truly meant.
-It was painful for him and those caring for him!
+In the final months of her father’s life, Katherine witnessed firsthand what living with a debilitating, chronic wound truly meant.
+She expresses how painful it was for him and those caring for him!

-The most fascinating, though?
+The most fascinating realization to Katherine?
 The last two decades of research have rendered many advanced wound dressings.
-The thought that a single dressing can be placed and stay for days, drastically reducing the number of times necessary for care and changes.
-At the same time, many of these dressings are designed to promote healing of the tissue, defying the “tape and gauze” approach.
-These advancements were not even in the realm of possibility at the time of my father’s illness!
+The thought that a single dressing can be placed and stay for days, drastically reducing the number of times necessary for care and dressing changes.
+At the same time, many of these dressings are designed to promote healing of the tissue, defying the 'tape and gauze' approach.
+These advancements were not even in the realm of possibility at the time of Katherine's father’s illness!

-Back to my motivations.
-Sadly, the story of my father is not unique, even today.
+Sadly, the story of Katherine's father is not unique, even today.
 For many reasons, clinical practice is slow to change in healthcare.
 Awareness, specific knowledge of best practices, and perceived cost containment measures continue to challenge best practices.
 It is the certified wound and ostomy nurses that hold this information.
-There are only 15,000 certified wound nurses in the U.S., and 90% of them work in the hospital.
+Today, there are only 15,000 certified wound nurses in the U.S., and 90% of them work in the hospital.
 That means a very limited number is available for all other care sites, especially in the home.